SciLifeLab/TIDDIT/README.md

             output - the prefix of the output files

-            max insert - the maximum allowed insert size of a normal pair.
+            max-insert - the maximum allowed insert size of a normal pair.
 Pairs having larger insert than this is treated as discordant pairs.
 Default is 1.5*std+mean insert size for PE data or 4std+ mean on mp data

             orientation - the pair orientation, use this setting to override the automatic orientation selection

-            minimum-supporting-pairs - the minimum number of discordant pairs used to all a variant.
+            -pairs - the minimum number of discordant pairs used to all a variant.
 Default is 3

-            minimum-mapping-quality - the minimum mapping quality of the discordant pairs forming a variant.
+            -q - the minimum mapping quality of the discordant pairs forming a variant.
 Default value is 0.

             coverage - the library coverage.
 Default is calculated from average genomic coverage.